PetervanLunteren/EcoAssist/README.md

  └── 📁EcoAssist_files
      └── 📄EcoAssist.command
 ```
 You are free to move this file to a more convenient location.
+If you want EcoAssist in your dock, manually change `EcoAssist.command` to `EcoAssist.app`, then drag and drop it in your dock and change it back to `EcoAssist.command`.
+Not the prettiest solution, but it works...

-Just keep in mind that the  structure and location of the folder `EcoAssist_files` should not change.
+However, please keep in mind that the structure and location of the folder `EcoAssist_files` should not further be changed.

 ## Updating EcoAssist from v1 to v2?
 There are two points early adopters should take into account: